 4.00 PM - Work at the placement usually ends.
 Volunteers are free to travel home, go sight seeing or do some shopping.

 7.00 PM - Dinner with the host family.

-Please note, this schedule can vary as projects take place in either the morning or evening.
+Please note, this schedule can vary as projects take place in either the morning, afternoon or evening.
 If a volunteer is taking Spanish language lessons, he/she will usually volunteer for half the day and spend the other half (3 to 4) hours taking Spanish language lessons.

 Volunteers are accommodated alongside other volunteers in either a homestay with a local family or a dormitory-style volunteer house.
 Living is comfortable in both the volunteer house and home-stays and all accommodation has electricity, running water and western bathrooms.
 Low pressure showers should be expected and the water is not always heated.
 Bedrooms are comprised of single beds and bunk beds with bedding provided.
 You can expect to share a room with two to six other volunteers of the same gender, but in some home-stays volunteers will have their own rooms.